What is scanning used for?

 Contracts & agreements

 It might be as simple as needing to print and sign a document.
-Some paperwork, like voting papers or work contracts, for example, may still require handwritten signatures, despite allowing online delivery.
+Some paperwork, like voting papers or work contracts, for example, may still require handwritten signatures despite allowing online delivery.
 For important paperwork like this, you need a quick and easy solution to get it back on screen.
+You could also try eSignature to sign documents online.

 Any important paper documents, like bills and invoices, would be better stored online, allowing you to access them from any device, and ensuring they’re always backed up and safe from physical loss or damage.
 Scanning receipts is a wise idea, making it easier to track and manage your accounts, and making it easier to file expenses for work-related costs.
 Most businesses handle expenses digitally, so it makes sense to have an easy way to scan receipts when you need to.